What is a resume?

-Many job seekers assume that the purpose of a resume is to provide a full overview of their professional history.
+Many job seekers wrongly assume their resume should provide a full overview of their professional history.

-What you should put on your resume depends on the job you’re applying for and your relevant professional background.
+To expand on what the expert says, what you should put on your resume depends on the job you’re applying for and your relevant professional background.

-Types of Resumes
+Types of resumes

 Depending on your specific skill set or work history, one format might be better suited to highlight your qualifications than another.

-For reference, there are four main types of resumes:
+There are four main types of resumes:

-- Chronological resumes
+- Chronological resume

-- Functional resumes
+- Functional resume

-- Targeted resumes
+- Targeted resume

-- Combination resumes
+- Combination resume

 A chronological resume opens with an introduction, and then provides an overview of your professional history in reverse-chronological order (meaning your most recently held position is listed at the top).

-- The work experience section is de-emphasized.
+- The work experience section is short and barebones

 Combination resumes are ideal for candidates who have extensive experience or a highly developed set of skills that they want to showcase.